Creating high-quality dad time with your children

 The good news is that you don’t need special training to make these interactions happen.
 Chances are you’re already doing lots of good things.
 Not every minute with your children will be high quality, but knowing what great interactions look like will help you create more of them.

-Rough-and-tumble play can be fun for children and grown-ups.
+Rough-and-tumble play can be fun for children and grown-ups, and it can be a dad specialty.

-As well as giving children the chance to get some exercise, it lets them safely test their physical capabilities and limits.
-And when playing rough with their dads, children can learn how to manage emotions like anger and excitement, as well as the desire to win.
-This type of play also helps your child learn important social lessons, like what’s ‘fair’ (no gouging!).
+As well as giving children the chance to get some exercise, rough-and-tumble play lets them safely test their physical capabilities and limits.
+It also helps children learn how to be strong without being aggressive.
+And when they’re playing rough with their dads, children can learn how to manage emotions like anger and excitement, as well as the desire to win.
+This type of play also helps your child learn important social lessons, like what’s ‘fair’.

 Here are some tips for getting the most out of rough-and-tumble play with your child: